Eldoret International Airport

-Eldoret Airport is an international airport in Kenya.
+Eldoret International Airport is located in Uasin Gishu County, near Eldoret city in western Kenya.
+It serves as both a domestic and international airport, supporting passenger flights and significant cargo operations, especially for agricultural exports.
+The airport features a long paved runway and a modern terminal, and is one of Kenya's designated international ports of entry.
+Its strategic location makes it important for regional connectivity and economic activity in the Rift Valley.

 Location

-Eldoret Airport, (IATA: EDL, ICAO: HKEL), is located in the city of Eldoret, in Uasin Gishu County, in the midwestern Kenya, close to the International border with Uganda.
+Eldoret Airport, (IATA: EDL, ICAO: HKEL), is located in the city of Eldoret, in Uasin Gishu County, in midwestern Kenya, close to the international border with Uganda.
 Its location is approximately 17 km, by road, south of the central business district of Eldoret in Kapseret Ward.
 This location lies approximately 269 km, by air, northwest of Jomo Kenyatta International Airport, the largest civilian and military airport in the country.

 Overview

 Eldoret International Airport is a large airport that serves the city of Eldoret and the surrounding communities.
 Situated at 2150 m above sea level, the airport has a single asphalt runway that measures 3475 m in length.
+The airport has immigration and customs facilities and is open for international operations daily from 06:00 to 18:30 local time.
+Operations can be extended apon request.